litterbox-sf-wdi-18/week_10_hw/README.md

 ```

-Then in your `account.html.erb` let's add the following.
+Then in your `show.html.erb` for your `/account` route. let's add the following.

 ```html